WHY NATURE EDUCATION?

 Event is FREE and preregistration is not required.
 Contact the Schertz Parks and Recreation Department at 210-619-1850.

 Join us for a birding walk at Crescent Bend Nature Park.
 All levels of birders are welcome-from beginners to experts.
 Meet in the first parking lot with leader Sandi Wheeler for a walk through the park to learn about the bird life.
+Birding Walks are held every month and currently, dates and times are to be determined.
+Follow Schertz Parks & Recreation on Facebook for updates.

 The mission of the Texas Master Naturalist program is to develop a corps of well-informed volunteers to provide education, outreach, and service dedicated to the beneficial management of natural resources and natural areas within their communities.
 The Guadalupe chapter serves the Guadalupe County area, including numerous projects in Seguin as well as Schertz.
 The group sponsors the Nature Discovery Series held at Crescent Bend Nature Park and also has plans to help with invasive species removal and citizen science projects like bird counts and water quality monitoring of Cibolo Creek.
-If you’re interested in joining the Master Naturalists and their work at Crescent Bend Nature Park, see their website at www.txmn.org/guadalupe.
+If you’re interested in joining the Master Naturalists and their work at Crescent Bend Nature Park, see their website at txmn.org/guadalupe.

-Guadalupe County Master Gardeners is a voluntary service organization which supports the Texas A&M AgriLife Extension Service by providing horticultural education to increase the public’s knowledge of gardening.
+Guadalupe County Master Gardeners is a voluntary service organization that supports the Texas A&M AgriLife Extension Service by providing horticultural education to increase the public’s knowledge of gardening.
 A dedicated group of Master Gardener volunteers maintain the flower beds at Gutierrez Xeriscape Park including new bed design and seasonal color replacement.
-If you’re interested in joining the Master Gardeners and their work at Gutierrez Xeriscape Park, see their website at www.guadalupecountymastergardeners.org.
+If you’re interested in joining the Master Gardeners and their work at Gutierrez Xeriscape Park, see their website at guadalupecountymastergardeners.org.

 The Friends of Crescent Bend Nature Park is a group of volunteers who have a passion for the park and help the Parks & Recreation Department maintain the park through volunteer service hours.
 The group organizes volunteer clean up days, maintains the bird blinds, documents flora and fauna in the park, and volunteers at various park events throughout the year.